 After release, the egg travels down the fallopian tube, where it may be met by a sperm and become fertilized.

-Ovulation is controlled by a part of the brain called the hypothalamus, which sends signals that instruct the anterior lobe and pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+Ovulation and hormonal release during the menstrual cycle are controlled by a part of the brain called the hypothalamus.
+It sends signals instructing the anterior lobe and pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

 Contents of this article:

 The ovulation process is defined by a period of elevated hormones during the menstrual cycle.
 It can be divided into 3 phases: